 Roy Wiley, a spokesman for Warrenville, Illinois-based Navistar International, said the company doesn't comment on ``regulatory or legal actions.''
 Navistar Financial is part of Navistar International, the world's fourth-largest truck maker.

 Investor advocates such as Damon Silvers, associate general counsel at the AFL-CIO labor federation, say the PCAOB hasn't been aggressive in fighting auditor fraud.
-The board's only fine for a large firm was $1 million against Deloitte in December for mishandling a 2003 audit of Ligand Pharmaceuticals Inc. (LGND)
+The board's only fine for a large firm was $1 million against Deloitte in December for mishandling a 2003 audit of Ligand Pharmaceuticals Inc. (LGND:US)

 A federal appeals court voted 2-1 in August to uphold the PCAOB's legality after a Nevada accounting firm argued that the board's makeup violated the Constitution's separation of powers clause.
 In September, the firm, Beckstead and Watts LLP, asked the full U.S. Appeals Court for the District of Columbia Circuit to reconsider the ruling.